Creating a Health Add-In

 Setting up the development environment

 You can develop a health add-in on your own development computer or you can develop a health add-in on a test server.
-The examples in this section use Visual Studio 2010 and take advantage of a template that is provided with the SDK. placed in the ProjectTemplates folder for Visual Studio 2010.
+The examples in this section use Visual Studio 2010 and take advantage of template you can download.

 To make adding XML elements easier, the following schemas are added to the template: